Camp Andrade |

 (1942 - 1948), Sunset Beach

-A practice firing range for the 14-inch railway guns in the 1930's was once located at Don (San Onofre State Beach), near Camp Pendleton; and another also at Naples, north of Santa Barbara.
+A one-time live-fire practice range for the 14-inch railway guns at Fort MacArthur in the 1930's was once located at Don (San Onofre State Beach), near Camp Pendleton; and another was also at Naples, north of Santa Barbara.

-Additional fire-control stations were once located at Landing Hill / Seal Beach (one mile inland); the old Hilton Hotel cupola in Long Beach (still remains); and at Sea Bench (six 1930's stations, one 1942 station).
+Additional fire-control stations for the Los Angeles Harbor Defenses were once located at Landing Hill at Seal Beach (one mile inland); the Hilton Hotel cupola in Long Beach (still remains); at Sea Bench (six 1930's stations, one 1942 station), Huntington Beach, Newport Harbor, and at Abalone Point (Crystal Cove) (destroyed 1950).
 There was a Naval observation post on Santa Barbara Island (Channel Islands National Park).
 There were 25 searchlight emplacements from Laguna Beach to Santa Monica.

 Early warning air defense radar sites (SCR-270 or SCR-271) for the San Pedro Channel were located at Laguna Beach (Station X-40) (shut down in 1944); and Santa Ana (Station L-39).